 You are more inclined than most to ask “Why not?”
 You see connections others don’t see.
 You want to explore the intersection of engineering and art, or engineering and biotechnology, or engineering and e-commerce.
 You want to study two majors from different schools or colleges at Berkeley, and earn two separate degrees.
 Go for it.

-Your application for a simultaneous degree will be considered only when all of the following requirements have been met:
+Your application for a simultaneous degree will be considered only when ALL of the following requirements have been met:

-- At least two semesters have been completed at Berkeley at the time of application.
+- At least two semesters have been completed at UC Berkeley.

 - Your overall and technical GPA is a 3.0 or higher.

 - If you are currently in another school or college other than Engineering:

 - You must have been admitted to UCB as a freshman.